Start-Out/todo-or-not/README.md

 ### .todo-ignore

+A plaintext file in a supported encoding.
 This file specifies which files and directories that todo_check doesn't need to walk through or analyze.
 It follows the same syntax as a .gitignore file.

+Supported encodings:

+* UTF-8
+* UTF-16

+[see [SUPPORTED_ENCODINGS_TODOIGNORE](todo_or_not/localize.py) for most up-to-date list]

 ### Issues